-- Sentinels= randomly constructed check values. - F' = F encryption + embedded sentinels, F is encrypted so that sentinels cannot be discovered - Verification phase: V specifies the positions of some sentinels in F' and asks the archive to return the corresponding values. - Security: Because F is encrypted and sentinels are randomly valued, the archive cannot feasibly distinguish a priori between sentinels and portions of the original file F. - If the provider deletes or modifies a substantial, fraction of F', high probability this also changes a fraction of sentinels. - If V requests and verifies enough sentinels, the V detects whether a substantial fraction of F' has been altered - Individual sentinels are, however, only one-time verifiable.
+- Sentinels= randomly constructed check values. - F' = F encryption + embedded sentinels, F is encrypted so that sentinels cannot be discovered - Verification phase: V specifies the positions of some sentinels in F' and asks the archive to return the corresponding sentinel values. - Security: Because F is encrypted and the sentinels are randomly valued, the archive cannot feasibly distinguish a priori between sentinels and portions of the original file F. - If the provider deletes or modifies a substantial, fraction of F', it will with high probability also change a fraction of sentinels. - If V requests and verifies enough sentinels, V can detect whether the provider has erased or altered a substantial fraction of F' - Individual sentinels are, however, only one-time verifiable.